What We Do

 All advisors were CSA box recipients in the first two years of the program.
 Membership ranges from very-low income to middle income, from monolingual Spanish-speaking to Native English & bilingual, and from formally educated to primary school education completion.
 We are intentional in our search for members who are diverse in the many different aspects that our program addresses, including diagnosis of diabetes, parenthood, professional roles in positions of power/authority, and race.

 Here’s where our farm is located.
-Click on the map to get directions and plan your visit.
+Click on the button to get directions and plan your visit.

 Farm hours are: